unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 If you understand anything from the definition, that will be great.
 No problem if you do NOT.
 I am going to break the definition into pieces so that we can understand it clearly.

-**Point 1**: The design pattern defines an interface for creating an object.
+Point 1: The design pattern defines an interface for creating an object.

-**Point 2**: The design pattern lets subclasses decide which class to instantiate.
+Point 2: The design pattern lets subclasses decide which class to instantiate.

-**Point 3**: Finally, it lets a class defer the instantiation to subclasses.
+Point 3: Finally, what it does, as a whole, is it lets a class defer the instantiation to subclasses.

 We will tackle each point to implement the Factory Method.
 Then we will see how the Factory Method helps move the if-else nested statements from the client code, separate object creation, and design better software.